jotape-exe/jotape-exe/README.md

 ## 💬 About Me:
 Welcome!
-I'm João Pedro (_Pronunciation: 'jo ownˈpe-dɾu'_).
+I'm João Pedro.
 I'm a software developer who loves contributing to open source projects.
 I currently work with Vue/Nuxt JS and Jetpack Compose.

 I invite you to browse my projects and share knowledge \o/